-We used these books for listening and reading practice and not as a formal curriculum.
-Therefore, our experience will probably not be a good example of what you’re supposed to do with the series.
+We used these books for listening and reading practice and not as a formal Chinese learning curriculum.
+Therefore, our experience will probably not be a typical example of what you’re supposed to do with the series.
 When we received these books, my daughter was SO excited about the rainbow colors and the CDs.
 When I told her we had to go in order starting from red, she literally sat through each CD and finished listening to the books in 2 days.
 Then, my daughter decided she wanted to pick one book of each color to read so that she was reading a “rainbow” each night.
 See – not normal!

 However, my daughter was enthusiastic, so I followed her lead.
 For me, this was not a battle worth picking, as I realized she learns when she is self-motivated.
 And I’m so glad that we did it her way, because after a few weeks of reading and listening to random CDs, she was able to read most of the stories on her own.
 (As an aside, we love CDs!
 My daughter can manage them independently, carefully removing it from the CD wallet and playing it on our CD player.)

 We did not use the flashcards, because my daughter does not like to learn from them.
 She also only did a few pages of one workbook, but we did not use the others.